 No Time for a Flare

-I recently became the caregiver when my husband was recovering from knee replacement surgery.
+I have been in caregiver mode for sometime now – last year when my husband was recovering from knee replacement surgery and now with my two aging parents.
 I am someone who tries to do everything right to avoid those nasty and debilitating “fibro flares.”
 I work out daily, I keep a gratitude journal, I eat right, and I minimize my stress.
 But sometimes the fibro-Gods have other plans.

 Adrenaline and healthy practices will only get you so far.
 The burden of worrying about and caring for someone, taking on the extra household chores, and general stress of such situations can affect the healthiest of people.
 Did I mention stress is a major trigger of fibromyalgia?